mdferdousalam/byte-ui-neo/docs/guides/getting-started.md

-# 🚀 Getting Started with Byte UI
+# 🚀 Getting Started with Byte UI Neo

-Welcome to Byte UI!
+Welcome to Byte UI Neo!
 This guide will help you get up and running with our modern CSS framework in just a few minutes.

-## What is Byte UI?
+## What is Byte UI Neo?

-Byte UI is a lightweight, modern CSS framework built with Sass and vanilla JavaScript.
+Byte UI Neo is a lightweight, modern CSS framework built with Sass and vanilla JavaScript.
 It provides:

 - **16+ Ready-to-use Components** - Buttons, forms, modals, navigation, and more
 - **Comprehensive Utility Classes** - Spacing, flexbox, typography, and responsive utilities